Roasted Beet Jam

-My spicy jam is a recipe from my Russian grandmother, who had no written recipes and who gave few jars of the jam as gifts.
-I recreated the recipe from memory and think of her each time I prepare it.
+This spicy jam recipe is from my Russian grandmother, who had no written recipes and who gave a few jars of the jam as gifts.
+I re-created the recipe from memory and think of her each time I prepare it.
 If you want to increase the yield, it's easy to double the recipe.
 I like to serve the jam on buttered toast or with cream cheese on toasted pita.
-The jars, which are dark red from the beets, make a welcome and unusual gift.—Susan Asanovic, Wilton, Connecticut
+The jars, which are dark red from the beets, make a welcome gift.—Susan Asanovic, Wilton, Connecticut

 - 2-1/2 pounds fresh beets (about 10 small)

 - 1 tablespoon canola oil

 - 1 cinnamon stick (3 inches)

 - 1 cup packed brown sugar

 - Preheat oven to 400°.
 Peel beets and cut into wedges.
 Place in a 15x10x1-in. baking pan; drizzle with oil and toss to coat.
 Roast 50-60 minutes or until tender.
 Cool slightly.